spikeydragoon/Cross-Ark-Chat/README.md

 * `ShowChatPrefixInDiscord` tells the bot to either show or hide the chat prefix in discord.
 This is mainly for people who only have one server. `true` shows the chat prefix(MapName) in discord `false` hides the prefix.
 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in discord.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 * `SendTribeLogsToOwnChannel` tells the bot to send tribe logs to their own discord channels.
 ShowTribeLogsInChat must be enabled.
+* `SendServerChatToOwnChannel` tells the bot to send server chat to their own discord channels.
 * `UsePrefixToSendChat` tells the bot to use the PrefixToSendChat or not.
 If true you have to type the prefix first before your message will be sent.
 Example /cc hello
 * `PrefixToSendChat` is the prefix that will be used if UsePrefixToSendChat is true.
 This prefix must be typed before the message to send chat.
 Example /cc hello